LiangYuxuan/FreeInstanceSharer/README.md

 # FreeInstanceSharer

-A light World of Warcraft addon to share your saved instance to others.
+A light World of Warcraft addon to share your saved lockouts to others.

 [![Build Status](https://travis-ci.org/LiangYuxuan/FreeInstanceSharer.svg?branch=master)](https://travis-ci.org/LiangYuxuan/FreeInstanceSharer)

 ## Introduction

-Share saved instance by invite other players by in-game whisper or battle.net message.
-Also with other supporting feature.
+Share your saved lockouts by inviting other players when received preset in-game whisper or Battle.net message, with other support feature.

-* Invite player who send whisper to you.
+* Invite player who send preset message to you.
-* Auto extending saved instance.
+* Auto extend saved lockouts that willing to share.
 * Auto change difficulty.
-* Queue when multiple player whisper to you.
+* Queue them when more than one player wishes to be invited.
-* Set max waiting time.
+* Set max time to wait players to enter instances.
 * Customize your own message.

 ## Future plans